Alfresco/alfresco-ng2-components/docs/content-services/node-download.directive.md

 ---
 Added: v2.2.0
 Status: Active
+Last reviewed: 2018-04-10
 ---

 # Node Download directive

-Allows folders and/or files to be downloaded.
-Multiple nodes are packed as a '.ZIP' archive.
+Allows folders and/or files to be downloaded, with multiple nodes packed as a '.ZIP' archive.

 ## Basic Usage